2.3.4 Rapid withdrawal symptoms, hypo/hyper-metabolism

 2) While alcohol add-back therapy is known to be problematic in chronic alcohol use withdrawal due to the risk of behavioral disorders, such issues are less likely to arise in conditions like ME/CFS or Long COVID where alcohol consumption was not voluntary or habitual.
 However, professional oversight and adequate peer support is still recommended to manage the process effectively and provide a safety-net.

-In addition to alcohol tapering, certain supplements may also help manage withdrawal symptoms relating to hypometabolism.
+In addition to alcohol tapering, certain supplements may also help manage withdrawal symptoms relating to hyper-metabolism / panic / depression / insomnia during rebound excess cAMP signalling.

 These include: